“The ignorance of one voter in a democracy impairs the security of all.”

 → Do you support state laws restricting what voters can wear when they cast ballots?

-(Laws which prohibit voters from wearing clothing with the name of a candidate or political party – or that reference an issue on the ballot or promote a group with recognizable political views)
+(Laws which prohibit voters from wearing clothing with the name of a candidate or political party – or that references an issue on the ballot or promotes a group with recognizable political views)

 In 2010, when Minnesota voter Andrew Cilek showed up to vote wearing a “Don’t Tread on Me” t-shirt with a Tea Party logo – and a button that said “Please I.D.
 Me,” he was told by a poll worker to cover them up or take them off before he could cast a ballot.
 He changed his shirt a few times – to others deemed unacceptable by the poll workers.

-A long-standing Minnesota law prohibited clothes or buttons that mention not only a candidate, a political party or a ballot issue, but also any group with recognizable political views, such as the conservative/libertarian Tea Party or the liberal/progressive MoveOn.
+A long-standing Minnesota law prohibited clothes or buttons that mention not only a candidate, a political party or a ballot issue, but also any group with recognizable political views, such as the Tea Party or MoveOn.

 Mr. Cilek was finally allowed to vote after a poll worker took down his name and address for possible prosecution.
 When he and other Minnesotans sued, lower courts upheld the law as a reasonable way to preserve decorum at the polls.
 In 2018, the U.S. Supreme Court agreed to hear the case.